benhenshaw/rhythm/doc/final.md

 Sound;
 ~~~

+As I had defined this format myself, and I knew that my target was little-endian machines, the raw data contained in this file is in little-endian format.

 ### Audio
 <!-- Discuss the playback of audio and the mixer. -->
-All sound is in 32-bit floating-point format at a 48KHz sample rate.
+All sound is in 32-bit floating-point format at a 48KHz sample rate, the same format used in the mixer.
 This uniformity of format allows all audio data to be handled in the same way, without conversions during loading or transformation.
-Not all platforms support this format for output, so this format can be converted to the relevant format as a final stage before playback.
-Here is a basic example of how to convert to signed 16-bit integer format:
+Not all platforms support this format for output, so this it can be converted to the relevant format as a final stage before playback.
+Here is a basic example of how to convert to a signed 16-bit integer format:

 ~~~C
 for (int sample_index = 0; sample_index < sample_count; ++sample_index)